If your Dyson vacuum keeps cutting in and out, it might not be broken at all.

-If you’ve never cleaned your stick vacuum’s filters, it might not be working at it’s best – a fact many people discovered after cleaning influencer Kait @acleanbee took to Instagram to share the importance of cleaning Dyson filters.
+Kait @acleanbee posted on Instagram about the importance of cleaning Dyson filters.
 “If your vacuum sounds like this … the solution might be as simple as cleaning the filter,” she says.
-The sound Kait is referring to is the Dyson vacuum turning on and off quickly while you’re trying to use it.
+The sound Kait is referring to is the Dyson vacuum turning on and off repeatedly while you’re using it.

 “We were about to throw our Dyson OUT!
-Cleaned the top filter, and boom, works like new,” one person wrote.
+Cleaned the top filter, and boom, it works as new,” one person wrote.

 Another added: “This is so helpful.
-My Dyson has been doing this a lot lately!
+My Dyson has been doing this frequently lately.
 Thank you for sharing!”

 “I had the same problem.
 I don’t know why, but I decided to wash that filter, and it worked fine.
 Been doing it ever since,” revealed another.